bobbesnl/growatt_thor/README.md

 - Smart polling (only when load balancing is active)

 If crashes persist:
+- Collect debug logging and open an issue at my github repo
 - Increase poll interval to 60+ seconds
 - Disable load balancing temporarily
 - Check Thor firmware version (updates may improve stability)